Grid resilience and distributed power

 - more security: repeat

-5) The toolbelt (what “distributed” actually means)
+5) The toolbelt (what “distributed” means in practice)

 Distributed energy resources (DERs) = small things, coordinated well: